zig-republic/zig-republic/dagobah-charter.rst

 Strikes
 -------
 Dagobah uses a three strike system to determine if and when a member should be removed to make room for a new recruit.
+Individual strikes come with one additional penalty---the Biever avatar.
+See `Justin Biever`_ for more information.
-Individual strikes come with no additional penalty, but reaching three strikes will result in removal from the guild.
+Reaching three strikes will prompt the officers to consider removing you from the guild.
 The officers will do their best to help you find alternate placement if that situation arises.
 The following actions earn a strike:

-* failure to complete your 600 by 2 hours before reset
+* failure to complete your 600 by 1 hour before reset

 * failure to adhere to the `Rules of Engagement`_ for Raids, Territory Battles, or Territory Wars.
 Some examples include:

-    * posting damage to either raid outside of designated times
+    * posting damage of any amount to either raid outside of designated times

-    * assigning characters to platoons not marked safe in ``#dagobah_tb_orders``
+    * assigning characters to platoons other than those marked safe in ``#dagobah_tb_orders``

     * failing to attempt CMs in any phase of TB